-These 2015-16 SALC Program Guidelines serve as the Request for Grant Applications (2015-16 RFGA), which cover the following investment types:
+These 2016-17 SALC Program Guidelines serve as the Request for Grant Applications (2016-17 RFGA), which cover the following investment types:

 - 1. Agricultural Land Conservation Strategies and Outcomes Grants to counties, cities, and partners to design and implement a local or regional agricultural land conservation strategy that results in an outcome that reduces GHG emissions through the long-term protection of agricultural lands under threat of conversion by promoting regional growth within discrete boundaries. - 2.
-Agricultural Conservation Easements Grants to protect important agricultural lands under threat of conversion via permanent agricultural conservation easements.
+Agricultural Conservation Easements Grants to protect important agricultural lands under threat of conversion via permanent agricultural conservation easements (ACE or easements).